greendubs/sarjom-ba/README.md

 # sarjom-ba
-Welcome to the code repository of www.citsci.earth .
+Welcome to the FRONT END code repository of www.citsci.earth .
 This is version is being developed on Java, MongoDb and React.

 Sarjom-ba is the flower of the Sarjom tree.
 It blossoms once in a while.